 Students taking six credits or fewer pay no out–of–state tuition.
 Admission to the military studies degree online requires a high school diploma or GED.

-LCC is regionally accredited by the Higher Learning Commission (HLC).
+Luna Community College is regionally accredited by the Higher Learning Commission (HLC).

 2. Rio Salado College